HasanJaved-Developer/CentralizedLoggingMonitoring/README.md

 ---

+## 🖥️ Running with Visual Studio (Development)
+Open CentralizedLoggingMonitoring.sln in Visual Studio.

+Press F5 or run the project.

+By default, it uses Development environment with appsettings.Development.json.

+---

-📦 Running the Project
+## 📦 Running with Docker (Production)

-# Build and start the containers
+- **Build and start the containers**
-docker-compose up --build
+  - docker-compose up --build

-# Stop the containers
+- **Stop the containers**
-docker-compose down
+  - docker-compose down

 The API will be available at: